 - 7.7.1 Interchangeable Items.
-When an item is replaced by another existing or new item that is physically and functionally interchangeable, and intended for stocking as a fielded replacement, the notation "PIN 9876...
-INACTIVE FOR NEW DESIGN, USE INTERCHANGEABLE PIN 1234..." shall be entered on the drawing of the part being replaced in characters the same height as the drawing title.
-The addition of the note constitutes a change; therefore, an applicable entry in the revision history block in accordance with ASME Y14.35M is required. - 7.7.2 Noninterchangeable Items.
-When an item is to be replaced by another existing or new item that provides a design improvement but is not interchangeable, the notation "PIN 9876...
-INACTIVE FOR NEW DESIGN, USE NONINTERCHANGEABLE PIN 1246..." shall be entered on the drawing of the part being replaced in characters the same height as the drawing title.
-The addition of the note constitutes a change; therefore, an applicable entry in the revision history block in accordance with ASME Y14.35M is required. - 7.7.3 Drawings of Multiple Items.
+When an item is replaced by another existing or new item that is physically and functionally interchangeable, and intended for stocking as a fielded replacement, a notation similar to "PIN 9876...
+INACTIVE FOR NEW DESIGN, USE INTERCHANGEABLE PIN 1234..." shall be entered on the drawing of the part being replaced in characters the same height as the drawing title or entered as a note in the notes list and flagged to the applicable part(s).
+The addition of the note constitutes a change; therefore, an applicable entry in the revision history block in accordance with ASME Y14.35 is required. - 7.7.2 Noninterchangeable Items.
+When an item is to be replaced by another existing or new item that provides a design improvement but is not interchangeable, a notation similar to "PIN 9876...
+INACTIVE FOR NEW DESIGN, USE NONINTERCHANGEABLE PIN 1246..." shall be entered on the drawing of the part being replaced in characters the same height as the drawing title or entered as a note in the notes list and flagged to the applicable part(s).
+The addition of the note constitutes a change; therefore, an applicable entry in the revision history block in accordance with ASME Y14.35 is required. - 7.7.3 Drawings of Multiple Items.
 When all of the items on a drawing are not replaced, the notation information cited in paras.
 7.7.1 and 7.7.2 shall be contained in a drawing flag note or table for each affected item. - 7.7.4 Superseded Drawings.
 When a drawing is redrawn (new original with the same drawing number) and the superseded drawing is to be retained, the word "SUPERSEDED" shall be added to the old original above the title block.
-Revision history block entries shall be in accordance with ASME Y1435M.
+Revision history block entries shall be in accordance with ASME Y14.35.
 The "SUPERSEDED" notation shall be in characters the same size as the lettering height of the drawing title. - 7.7.5 Identifying Substitute Parts.
 Drawings and parts lists show parts, materials, or methods as substitute to permit establishment of alternate sources of supply, to permit production of parts by alternate methods of manufacture, or to permit fabrication of items with substitute parts or materials.
 When parts are identified on the field of the drawing by part number callout, then substitute parts or assemblies shall be identified directly or by reference, on assembly or installation drawings, with notations or combination such as the following: